 3. Add social proof

-So try adding a review section to your store.
+So another great CRO test to try on your landing pages and product pages is adding a review section.
 Reading other people’s experiences will help remove customer doubt.

-Here’s an example of how you can add social proof to your ecommerce website:
+Here’s an example of how you can add social proof to your website:

 Source: Econsultancy